MZanggl/promistate/README.md

 - ERROR
 - IGNORED (see configurations below)

 > This can be useful if you have to do more work after loading a promise.
-Note how we there is no need to reach for this in the example at the top.
+Note how there is no need to reach for this in the example at the top.

-To avoid hardcoding these, you can import "PromistateStatus" from the library:
+To avoid hardcoding these, you can import "PromistateStatus" from the library

 ```javascript
 import promistate, { PromistateStatus } from 'promistate'